vmp134/Assignment2/README.md

             This also gives us the freedom to search up any word, as we get indices instead of LinkedList pointer traversal.

         Our expected runtime is:
-            O(1), assuming binary search
+            O(1), assuming binary search reaches best case O(logn) for a word already in struct o(n + logn) for a unique word

-        insert() does not return, and exits upon a realloc failure.
+        insert() does not return.

     - create()
-        create() initializes a new fileData struct for a given file. create() takes the path of the file.
+        create() initializes a new fileData struct for a given file. create() takes the path of the file, and initializes a fileData struct. create() then performs a tokenizing step on the file.
+                We have a temporary string that we "push" characters into, and "pop" out a word when we reach a space.

-            For each word in the file, create() calls insert().
+                For each word in the file, create() calls insert(). create() runs one final check to

         Upon completion, create() returns the fileData struct for a file, but has all word frequencies set to 0.0.

-    - destroy()
+    - compare()
+        compare() calculates the difference between two comparison structs' totalWords.
+            In our code, the implementation is c2->totalWords - c1->totalWords.
+            compare() is used later in qsort() in main().

+        Cases
+            Case 1: c1 has more words, so the difference is negative. c1 will be placed first.
+            Case 2: c2 has more words, so the difference is positive. c2 will be placed first.
+            Case 3: totalWords are equal, and qsort() handles sorting.

+        Upon completion, compare() returns the difference as an int.

-        destroy() frees up all memory used for one struct fileData.
+    - destroyFile() and destroyComparison() destroyFile() and destroyComparison() frees up all memory used for one struct fileData or one struct comparison.

+        Upon completion, destroyFile() and destroyComparison() do not return.

     - wfd()
         wfd() calculates the word frequency distribution of a file.